justinschw/node-ingredient-phrase-tagger/README.md

 # CRF Ingredient Phrase Tagger

+This is a fork of  SimonBoorer/node-ingredient-phrase-tagger but without the unnecessary bloat, code formatting tools, and vulnerable packages.
+This is intended to be published as a nodejs module that can be imported.

 NodeJS port of NYTimes [CRF Ingredient Phrase Tagger](https://github.com/NYTimes/ingredient-phrase-tagger).

 This repo contains scripts to extract the Quantity, Unit, Name, and Comments